Flodu31/HomeAssistant-PeugeotIntegration/Citroen-ec4.md

 # HomeAssistant - Peugeot Integration

 ## About
-I adjusted the original https://github.com/Flodu31/HomeAssistant-PeugeotIntegration configs to my citroën.
+I adjusted the original https://github.com/Flodu31/HomeAssistant-PeugeotIntegration configs for my Citroën.
-I also add icon_templates, so from now icon are changing based on some conditions.
+I also add `icon_templates`, so from now icons are changing based on some conditions.
 I also added buttons to start/stop preconditioning.

 Here is a small description to do the integration between your home assistant, and your Citroën vehicle, to have all information in a dashboard: